roel1289/CompBioLabsAndHomework/Assignments/Assignment09/Assignment9Markdown.md

 whiskers and a large array of outliers, we can conclude it has the most variation in fish length.\
 My original prediction that the seine would bring forward the largest fish was proven to be false.
 One reason why the hoop yielded the biggest fish on average is that it is possible to lay the hoop deep in the water where the bigger fish may be.
-Because the hoop can rest in the water for a longer period of time than the other methods, it is possible fish can become comfortable with it around and are more likely to get trapped in it.
+Because the hoop can rest in the water untouched for a period of time, it is possible fish can become comfortable with it around and are more likely to get trapped in it.
 Whereas the dipnet and seine are being constantly held by people, so little human movements may spook the fish, preventing the fish from getting trapped.\
 With this information at hand, researchers can now make a more educated decision on which methods to use.